 Andrew gained experience of various public law matters during the non-practising part of his pupillage.
 He assisted with drafting opinions, pleadings and pre-action correspondence about:

-Andrew also assisted in drafting the skeletons for two upcoming judicial reviews:
+Andrew also assisted with the research and skeleton arguments for 2 recent judicial reviews:

-• A Court of Appeal hearing about whether a local authority’s approach to allocating temporary accommodation is indirectly discriminatory (supervised by Genevieve Screeche-Powell)
+- R (Begum) v LB Tower Hamlets [2025] EWCA 1049, a Court of Appeal hearing about whether a local authority’s database of households living in unsuitable temporary accommodation indirectly discriminated against women (supervised by Genevieve Screeche-Powell)

 Alongside his studies, Andrew volunteered for the School Exclusion Project, where he successfully appeared before an Independent Review Panel to appeal a child’s exclusion from school.